 RAISING THE MINIMUM WAGE

 That is why I call for an increase in minimum wage to $15 dollars to bring out millions of people above the poverty threshold.
-I am in full support of Raise the Wage Act of 2019 (H.R.
-582).
+I am in full support of Raise the Wage Act of 2021, which already looks like a compromise as it gradually increases the wage in increments to $15 by 2025 (H.R.
+603).